winglang/docsite/blog/2024-1-30-hello-winglang-hexagon.md

 As I argued [elsewhere](https://medium.com/@asher-sterkin/cloud-application-infrastructure-from-code-ifc-398140babf13), automatically generating cloud infrastructure specifications directly from application code represents “The Next Logical Step in Cloud Automation.”
 This approach, sometimes referred to as “Infrastructure From Code” (IfC), aims to:

-> ensure automatic coordination of four types of interactions with cloud services: life cycle management, pre- and post-configuration, consumption, and operation, while making pragmatic choices of the most appropriate levels of API abstraction for each cloud service and leaving enough control to the end-user for choosing the most suitable vendor, based on personal preferences, regulations or brownfield deployment constraints
+> Ensure automatic coordination of four types of interactions with cloud services: life cycle management, pre- and post-configuration, consumption, and operation, while making pragmatic choices of the most appropriate levels of API abstraction for each cloud service and leaving enough control to the end-user for choosing the most suitable vendor, based on personal preferences, regulations or brownfield deployment constraints

 While analyzing the [IfC Technology Landscape](https://medium.com/@asher-sterkin/ifc-2023-technology-landscape-91e11934f7ab) a year ago, I identified five attributes essential for analyzing major offerings in this space: